50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Bottled green tea

 “This is one of the best examples of deceptive packaging in the grocery store,” says Elizabeth Somer, M.A.,R.D., author of Eat Your Way to Happiness.
 The first two ingredients in a leading brand of veggie snacks are potato stach and potato flour, which are glorified potato chips.
 “While a serving of vegetables supplies 19 to 40 calories and virtually no sodium, a full serving of these snacks will cost you 130 calories and 210mg of sodium.”
 Instead try Rhythm Superfoods, maker of a number of filler-free dehydrated snacks such as Beet Chips, which are flavorful and loaded with potassium and fiber.
 Craving carbs?
-Check out these craving-busting snack ideas.
+Grab one of these 49 healthy snacks to satisfy every type of craving.

 Butter isn’t great for your diet, but margarine is the absolute worst.
 “Margarine is high in trans fat, which has been shown to lower ‘good’ HDL cholesterol and raise ‘bad’ LDL (and total) cholesterol,” says Paul Salter RD, MS, and nutrition editor at bodybuilding.com.
 Better options would be unsalted plain butter, olive oil, or ghee, which is clarified butter.
 Carrington Farms makes a number of good options.